boldbi/angular-with-aspnet-core-sample/README.md

 Please refer to the [help documentation](https://help.boldbi.com/embedded-bi/javascript-based/samples/v3.3.40-or-later/angular-with-javascript/#how-to-run-the-sample) to know how to run the sample.

+## Important notes:

+It is recommended to not store passwords and sensitive information in configuration files for security reasons, in a real-world application.
+Instead, you should consider using a secure application, such as Key Vault, to safeguard your credentials.

 ## Online Demos

 Look at the Bold BI Embedding sample to live demo [here](https://samples.boldbi.com/embed).